CDP-Inc/WUMEI/README.md

 # Introduction
 CDP is working to help draft the initial Technical Specification for the latest 2018 version of the WIC Universal MIS-EBT Interface (WUMEI).
 To assist with this, a reference ASP<span>.NET</span> Core Web API has been built.
 This includes automatic generation of API documentation using Swagger.
-This API documentation includes all methods and files defined within the WUMEI along with full model definitions build from classes in code for each entry.
+This API documentation includes all methods and files defined within the WUMEI along with full model definitions built from classes in code for each entry.

 # Getting Started
 The following prerequisites are required: